Tellusant/docs/articles-posts/strategy-tic-tac-toe.md

 1. A company's value is the sum of future free cash flow at a certain growth rate, discounted back at a cost of capital that reflects risk.

 2. Free cash flow is a function of profitable and a few other factors.
-However, neither cash flow nor profitability are primitives.
+However, neither cash flow nor profitability are **primitives**.
 They can be decomposed.

 3. The proper way to decompose profitablity is by productivity (capital and labor) surplus.